Lawyer Profile Detail

 Osgoode Hall Law School

 Keegan Boyd is an associate in our Litigation Group in Toronto.
-He maintains a general litigation practice, with a focus on professional negligence and corporate/commercial litigation, including class actions, contractual disputes, product liability, and product recalls.
+He maintains a general litigation practice, focusing on corporate/commercial litigation and professional liability.

 Mr. Boyd has appeared regularly before the Ontario Courts, including the Ontario Court of Appeal, the Superior Court of Justice, and the Ontario Court of Justice.
-He has also represented clients before various other courts, administrative bodies, and tribunals, including the Alberta Court of Queen’s Bench, Small Claims Court, the College of Physicians and Surgeons of Ontario, the Health Professions Appeal and Review Board, the Consent and Capacity Board, the Human Rights Tribunal of Ontario, and at a Coroner’s Inquest.
+He has also represented clients before various other courts, administrative bodies, and tribunals, including the Alberta Court of Queen’s Bench, Small Claims Court, the College of Physicians and Surgeons of Ontario, the Health Professions Appeal and Review Board, the Consent and Capacity Board and the Human Rights Tribunal of Ontario.
+He has also appeared at a Coroner’s Inquest.

 Mr. Boyd obtained his Bachelor of Engineering (Mechanical) degree from McGill University in 2004, his Master of Business Administration degree from the Schulich School of Business in 2008, and his Juris Doctor degree from Osgoode Hall Law School in 2008.
-He also completed a 16-month engineering internship with the Canadian Space Agency and international law exchanges at the National University of Singapore and Hebrew University in Israel.
+He has also worked for the Canadian Space Agency and completed international law exchanges at the National University of Singapore and at Hebrew University in Israel.

 Mr. Boyd is an Instructor of the Trial Advocacy course at Queen’s University, Faculty of Law.
 He is also an active member of the Unaccompanied Minors Project, a pro bono initiative that provides assistance to minors advancing claims for refugee status before the Immigration and Refugee Board.

 Mr. Boyd was called to the Ontario Bar in 2009.
-He is a member of the Law Society of Upper Canada, the Canadian Bar Association, the Ontario Bar Association, and the Medico-Legal Society of Toronto.
+He is a member of the Advocates’ Society, the Canadian Bar Association, the Ontario Bar Association, and the Medico-Legal Society of Toronto.